 Ron Lindsey is an independent consultant in the rail and intermodal industries.
 He began his career with IBM in 1970.
 He subsequently joined the Trustee Staff of the Penn Central bankruptcy and has spent the last 30 years in railroad management and independent consulting.
 He was Chief Engineer Communications at Conrail and Director of Advanced Train Control at CSX.
 In addition to providing strategic technology planning sessions and market studies, he publishes a quarterly journal, Full Spectrum, which addresses the philosophical, functional, and strategic perspectives of technology advancement.

-Transportation analyst Jason Seidl, Managing Director at Cowen and Company in New York City, lends his unique insights to Railway Age through his “Wall Street Watch” columns and other timely editorials.
+Transportation analyst Jason Seidl, Managing Director at Cowen and Company in New York City, lends his unique insights to Railway Age through his timely editorials.
 He has been recognized for stock-picking and earnings accuracy by several nationwide analyst surveys.
-He is board member of the Northeast Association of Rail Shippers.
+He is a board member of the Northeast Association of Rail Shippers.